w3f/polkadot-wiki/docs/learn/learn-governance.md

 three tasks of governance:
 1. proposing sensible referenda
 2. cancelling uncontroversially dangerous or malicious referenda
-3. electing the technical committee.
+3. electing the technical committee

 For a referendum to be proposed by the council, a strict majority of members must be in favor, with no member exercising a veto.
 Vetoes may be exercised only once by a member for any single proposal;